ibm-cloud-docs/solution-tutorials/vpc-multi-region.md

 {: #vpc-multi-region-install-configure-web-server-vsis}
 {: step}

-Follow the steps mentioned in [securely access remote instances with a bastion host](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server) for secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group.
-One bastion host in each VPC will be required.
+Follow the steps mentioned in [securely access remote instances with a bastion host](https://{DomainName}/docs/solution-tutorials?topic=solution-tutorials-vpc-secure-management-bastion-server) for secured maintenance of the servers using a bastion host which acts as a `jump` server and a maintenance security group to the VSIs previously provisioned.
+One bastion host in each VPC is required.
 {: tip}

 Once you successfully SSH into the server provisioned in subnet of **zone 1** of **region 1**,